Ambel, Isère: Demography

-In 2017 the commune had 28 inhabitants.
+The inhabitants of the commune are known as Ambellons or Ambellonnes in French.

 Sites and monuments

 On the hill overlooking the village there is surmised to be the remains of the ancient castle.

 A little further down is a small 19th-century church.
 In the forecourt is a view of the Dévoluy and Lake Sautet (the Souloise side) dominated by the Obiou.